I am now on the last leg of my travels, in Lusaka, Zambia. Lessons are at the web site.

 Lusaka, Zambia Jan 21-26

 The flight to Lusaka is from Pointe Noire, to Brazzaville, to Kinshasa to Nairobi to Lusaka.
 You can imagine how much of an ordeal that was.
-This is a city of four million in a country of 14 million.
-It is not a terribly crowded country.
+This is a city of three million in a country of 14 million.
+It is not a terribly crowded country, as it is larger than Texas.
 The chief language here is English.
 There are more than seventy languages, but the four most common native languages are official.
 Given this variety, in fact English is the language of Zambia.
 For me, this is a great relief because for the past twelve days, I have hardly been able to speak, as almost no one I met, in church or in other settings, spoke English.
 Zambia is in southern Africa, south of Congo, northwest of Zimbabwe.
-It is a very poor country but there is a stable democracy and corruption is much lower than other parts of the continent, making this a very pleasant country to visit or to live in.
+It is a poor country but there is a stable democracy and corruption is much lower than other parts of the continent, making this a very pleasant country to visit or to live in.
 It is cooler here, even though it is so close to the equator because of the elevation.
+With Victoria falls and the huge game parks, this is a favorite tourist destination.

 I am met by Twaambo Chikoye.
 He is a single guy who has been leading the church of 115 here.
 I know him from meeting at a singles conference last September in Phoenix.
 The church is mostly marrieds, making his job hard.
-Fortunately, a couple from Nairobi, John and Jane Mukenya have just moved here two weeks ago to help take on the load of leading this group.
+Fortunately, a couple from Nairobi, John and Jane Maleya have just moved here two weeks ago to help take on the load of leading this group.
+I am staying in the home of Simon and Katrina.
+On Tuesday I get to visit sites for HOPE Worldwide here.
+They have programs for AIDS orphans and their grandmothers, after-school education for girls, nutrition programs for the vulnerable, micro loan programs for women in the poorest areas, seeds for farmers and much more.
+Wednesday I teach for a midweek service of half the church from Malachi.
+I also had lunch with a man named Elias who tells me he is a politician.
+I ask him what office he holds.
+He tells me that, actually, he is running for president of the country.
+How interesting is that.
+I do not know another in our fellowship doing such a thing.